-The USDOC is also responsible for maintaining records of these granted patents and giving the public access to these patents through patent searches.
-Giving the public easy access to these records ensures that patents can be easily double-checked and respected; after all, people cannot observe a patent if they don’t know that there’s one in the first place.
+The USPTO also maintains records of granted patents and gives the public access to these records through patent searches.
+Giving the public easy access to these records ensures that patents can be easily searched, reviewed, and respected.

-There are many forms of protection that the USPTO grants to intellectual property as stated above- patents, copyrights, and trademarks.
-Each of these has its use case scenario.
+Patents, trademarks, and copyrights each protect different things.
 Read on to learn more or talk to one of our DC patent lawyers to know more.

-When the USPTO gives a patent to an inventor, he is awarded the property rights of that invention.
-This means that only he is allowed to make, use, advertise, and sell the invention.
+When the USPTO grants a patent to an inventor, it grants property rights in the invention.
+This means that only the inventor is allowed to make, use, sell, offer to sell, or import the invention.

-A patent usually has a life of 20 years, but maybe adjusted and extended in some scenarios.
-US Patents are also only enforceable within the United States as other countries require patents to be filed again under their system.
+A patent usually has a life of 20 years but may be adjusted and extended in some scenarios.
+US patents are only enforceable within the United States as other countries require patents to be filed under their system.

 There are three types of patents:

-- Design patents– for a novel, ornamental design.
+- Design patents– protects novel, ornamental designs of functional items

-Trademarks can be thought of as the branding that a company places on an object to distinguish it from other goods of a similar type.
-For example, while Burger King and McDonald’s both make burgers, they have trademarks that differentiate Whoppers™ and Big Macs™.
+Trademarks can be thought of as the branding that a company places on an object to distinguish it from other similar goods.
+For example, while Burger King and McDonald’s both make burgers, they have trademarks that differentiate Whoppers™ from Big Macs™.

 While trademarks are applied to products, service marks serve the same function but are applied to services.

-Trademarks and service marks are used to protect the branding of a company and prevent others from creating products that may be mistaken for the trademarked item.
-This is important to ensure buyers only buy the brand they intend to buy and also for companies to be able to protect the reputation of their brands.
+Trademarks and service marks are used to protect the goodwill of a company and prevent others from creating products that may be confused the good or service bearing the mark.
+This is important to ensure buyers recognize the source of the goods and services they intend to buy, and also for companies to be able to protect the reputation of their brands.

-Copyrights, on the other hand, are granted to authors that pen an original work including musical, dramatic, literary, and other intellectual works, whether the work is published or not.
+Copyrights, on the other hand, are granted to authors that create an original work including literary, dramatic, musical, and artistic works, such as poetry, novels, movies, songs, computer software, and architecture, whether the work is published or not.
 A copyright gives the original author the right to reproduce, disseminate, display, and perform the work, as well as create derivative work off of the original.

 What Can be Patented?

-The patentability of an object is subject to the patent law which is codified in Title 35 of the United States Code.
-According to the statute, patentable objects include novel and useful machines, manufactures, compositions of matter, and any new and useful improvement.
+Patent law which is codified in Title 35 of the United States Code.
+According to the statute, utility patents may protect “new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof.”

 Why Get a Patent Lawyer?

-If you have an invention and are planning to file a patent for it, it is advised that you talk to a patent lawyer or intellectual property lawyers in Washington DC.
+If you have an invention and are planning to file a patent application, it is advisable to talk to a patent lawyer or intellectual property lawyers in Washington DC.

-Patent law can often get messy and confusing concerning the provisions and requirements when applying for a patent.
+Applying for a patent can get messy and confusing when it comes to carefully following all of the legal provisions and requirements.
 A patent attorney or intellectual property attorney can help you better understand the laws surrounding intellectual property rights and can help you identify which form of protection is right for your invention.

-Intellectual property attorneys can also help you draft your patent application that can suit the standards of the USPTO.
-An IP attorney will be able to write the description and claims in such a way that can explain it clearly and convince the patent office that your invention is deserving of patent protection.
+Intellectual property attorneys can help you draft your patent application to suit the standards of the USPTO.
+An IP attorney will be able to write the description and claims in such a way that can explain it clearly and convince the patent office that your invention deserves patent protection.

-So, to make sure that your invention can be afforded the protection it deserves as a novel creation, be sure to consult with a registered patent attorney from a reputable Washington DC intellectual property law firm today.
+So, to make sure that your invention gets the protection it deserves, be sure to consult with a registered patent attorney from a reputable Washington DC intellectual property law firm today.
 Call us now at War IP Law, PLLC.